 Are Bitcoin mining pools worth it?

 Yes.
-Mining in pool gives a lot more chances to find the block.
-The mining difficulty is very high so solo mining is a waste of time.
+It gives a lot more chances to find the block.
+The mining difficulty is very high so solo is a waste of time.

 Is it better to mine solo or in a pool?